-As part of our series exploring tourism definitions, we ask readers how you define sustainable tourism.
-Comments welcome below.
+As part of our series exploring tourism definitions, we ask readers how to define sustainable tourism.
+Comments welcome.

-The notion that tourism could be “sustainable” is part of the dialogue on sustainable development, critical in 2017, the International Year of Sustainable Tourism for Development.
+The notion that tourism could be “sustainable” is part of a broader dialogue on sustainable development, doughnut economics, regenerative everything, and other buzzwordy themes and campaigns.

 While there is an abundance of conceptual theory about what constitutes “Sustainable Development,” there is little practical information.